A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 \subsubsection{Broad Phase: Candidate Pruning via Spatial Partitioning}

-In $N$-dimensional Boolean operations, a brute-force intersection test between all facets of two meshes, with $N_\text{A}$ and $N_\text{B}$ facets respectively, has a computational complexity of $O(N_\text{A}N_\text{B})$, making it a major bottleneck in interactive implementations.
-To avoid this problem, my implementation introduces a spatial partitioning grid as the broad phase to efficiently prune pairs of facets that could potentially intersect.
-I compute the axis-aligned bounding box (AABB) for each facet and register the facet with the grid cells that its AABB occupies.
-As a result, only facet pairs that share a common cell become candidates for the precise intersection tests in the subsequent narrow phase.
-Compared to hierarchical spatial partitioning methods such as BVH or Octree, the uniform grid approach adopted in my implementation offers the advantage of being simple to implement while still achieving practical pruning performance for my target use cases.
+In $N$-dimensional Boolean operations, let the numbers of facets in the two meshes be $N_\text{A}$ and $N_\text{B}$, respectively.
+A brute-force intersection test over all facet pairs then has a computational complexity of $O(N_\text{A}N_\text{B})$.
+To avoid brute-force intersection testing, this architecture adopts a spatial partitioning grid as a broad-phase stage and extracts facet pairs that are potential intersection candidates.
+We compute the axis-aligned bounding box (AABB) for each facet and register the facet with the grid cells that its AABB occupies.
+In the subsequent narrow-phase stage, intersection tests are performed on facet pairs that share the same cell.
+Hierarchical methods such as BVHs and octrees could also be considered as alternatives; however, this paper prioritizes implementation simplicity and adopts a uniform grid approach.